This year, learn how to do Reiki self-treatment at home and practice Reiki self-healing (even if you’ve never done it before).

 And so on.

-Side Note: It’s possible that you may be experiencing problems in one area – for example, a racing heart – but it’s actually stemming from another area (maybe the head because you have mental health issues).
+It’s also possible that you may be experiencing problems in one area – for example, a racing heart – but it’s actually stemming from another area (maybe the head because you have mental health issues).

 Normal Hand Positions